saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 ### Email domains

-We strongly recommend to assign your company email domains to your Sauce Labs organization.
-It will allow users who do not have account at Sauce Labs to initiate SSO at [the Sauce Labs login page](https://accounts.saucelabs.com).
+We strongly recommend that you assign your company email domains to your Sauce Labs organization.
+This allows users who do not have an account at Sauce Labs to initiate SSO at [the Sauce Labs login page](https://accounts.saucelabs.com).

 <img src={useBaseUrl('img/basics/sso/setup-sso-sso-btn.png')} alt="SSO Login Button" width="400" />